zevlg/telega.el/README.md

 $ sudo make install
 ```

+It will install headers to `/usr/local/include` and library itself
+into `/usr/local/lib`.
+These paths are hardcoded in `telega.el`.

 ### Building libtgvoip

 VoIP support in `telega.el` is optional, if you don't need VoIP, just